unicode-org/icu/docs/userguide/conversion/data.md

 1. Conversion from Unicode to a codepage occurs and an unassigned code point is found

-    1. If a subchar1 byte is defined and a subchar1 mapping is defined for the code point (with a |2 precision indicator), output the subchar1
+    a.
+If a subchar1 byte is defined and a subchar1 mapping is defined for the code point (with a |2 precision indicator), output the subchar1

-    2. Otherwise output the regular subchar
+    b.
+Otherwise output the regular subchar

 2. Conversion from a codepage to Unicode occurs and an unassigned codepoint is found

-    1. If the input sequence is of length 1 and a subchar1 byte is specified for the codepage, output U+001A
+    a.
+If the input sequence is of length 1 and a subchar1 byte is specified for the codepage, output U+001A

-    2. Otherwise output U+FFFD
+    b.
+Otherwise output U+FFFD

-In the CHARMAP section of a .ucm file, each line contains a Unicode code point (like <U*(1-6 hexadecimal digits for the code point)*> ), a codepage character byte sequence (each byte like \\x*hh* (2 hexadecimal digits} ), and an optional "precision" or "fallback" indicator.
+In the CHARMAP section of a .ucm file, each line contains a Unicode code point (like <U(*1-6 hexadecimal digits for the code point*)> ), a codepage character byte sequence (each byte like \\x*hh* (2 hexadecimal digits} ), and an optional "precision" or "fallback" indicator.